deepeters/Razor-Library/README.md

 # Project Name: Razor Library

 ## Project Description
-A simple ASP.NET library web application to apply the use of Razor Pages in dot net applications.
+A simple ASP.NET Core 3.1 library web application to apply the use of Razor Pages in dot net applications.

 <img src = "images/BookListRazor.png">